 The Code of Ethics of the National Guild of Hypnotists 2013 Edition

-The National Guild of Hypnotists requires its members to conform to the following ethical principles, and shall hold members accountable for any departure from these principles, which may include revocation of membership.
+The National Guild of Hypnotists requires its members to conform to the following Code of Ethics, and shall hold members accountable for any departure from these principles, which may include revocation of membership.

 A. Client Welfare: